-With so much to explore, and so many activities to partake in, getting around the principality is the next thing you’ll want to figure out.
-After all, you don’t want to be stuck in one place for too long, especially when you can be out exploring.
+With so much to explore and so many activities to partake in, getting around the principality is the next thing you’ll want to figure out.
+After all, you don’t want to be stuck in one place for too long.
+Especially when you can be out taking in the sights.

 Luckily for you, transportation in Andorra is far more reasonable than what’s seen in countless other countries.
 Since Andorra is not very big in size, getting from one destination to another won’t eat into much of your time either.

 - Diesel fuel: €1,45/litre

 - Bus fare: €70.00/month (this can vary depending on your location, age and usage)

 Despite its small size and low population, Andorra’s education system is first class.
 In fact, the principality is internationally renowned for its public schools, which are free for all residents and citizens.
 Many schools even teach as many as four languages!

 Since public schools are free to all residents and citizens—you’ll never have to worry about tuition fees unless you opt to go the private education route.
 Even so, private education is more affordable than in many other countries.
 Especially when you compare costs to those of larger European nations with similar education standards.